 Imaging scans: X-rays, CT scans, and MRIs are all common diagnostic tests for mesothelioma.
 The type of symptoms a patient experiences determines the type of scans a doctor uses to find the problem.

 Biopsies: A biopsy is a tissue or fluid sample from someone who potentially has mesothelioma.
-After an imaging scan shows potential signs of cancer, doctors obtain a biopsy.
-This is the only way to confirm a diagnosis of mesothelioma.

 Blood tests: People with mesothelioma have higher concentrations of certain proteins in their blood.
 Blood tests can help doctors make a more accurate diagnosis of how advanced the patient’s cancer is.